NikitaBisht001/LLM_Projects/README.md

 ### Description

 This project involves fine-tuning a LLaMA model to create a medical question-answering chatbot.
 The fine-tuning process uses a dataset from Kaggle: [Healthcare NLP: LLMs, Transformers, Datasets](https://www.kaggle.com/datasets/jpmiller/layoutlm).
 The chatbot is optimized to run on systems with low resources using model offloading and 4-bit quantization.
+Here we use Chainlit for chatbot interface.

 ### Dataset